kevintweber/MandelbrotBrowser/README.md

 # Mandelbrot Browser

-This is an educational project of mine, intended to tach myself some Typescript, Webpack, Yarn, and other modern JS techniques.
+This is an educational project of mine, intended to teach myself some Typescript, Webpack, Yarn, Async/Await, and other modern JS techniques.

 ### Usage
 1) Download the contents of the dist directory and put them in the